spatie/x-ray/README.md

 Scan source code for calls to `ray()`, `rd()` and `Ray::*` _(static calls)_ from the [spatie/ray](https://github.com/spatie/ray) and [spatie/laravel-ray](https://github.com/spatie/laravel-ray) _(and other)_ packages.

 The primary use case for this package is when calls to `ray()` cannot be left in the source code before deploying, even if ray is disabled.
+This package does NOT remove the function calls, it only displays their locations so they can be removed manually.

+The exit code of the `ray-scan` command is zero if no ray calls are found, and non-zero if calls are found.
+This allows the package to be used in an automated environment such as Github Workflows.

 See [myray.app](https://myray.app) for information on downloading the Ray debugging app.